-The District Nursing Service delivers skilled nursing care and advice to patients across the Great Yarmouth and Waveney area within their own homes.
+The District Nursing service delivers skilled nursing care and advice to patients within their own homes across the Great Yarmouth and Waveney area.

-District nursing’s primary role is to provide high quality nursing assessment, clinical care and advice to people who are temporarily or permanently housebound.
+The team’s primary role is to provide high quality nursing assessment, clinical care and advice to people who are temporarily or permanently housebound.
 They may also see patients in a clinic setting.
 Following a full assessment, team members will work in partnership with patients, carers, other healthcare professionals, social services, charities and the independent sector to provide personalised packages of care.
 We provide education and support to promote independence and patient choice.

 Some of the services provided by the district nursing team include:

-Opening times: The service operates 24 hours per day, 365 days a year.
-Core hours: 08.30 – 16.30.
+PCH opening times: The PCH service operates 24 hours per day, 365 days a year.
+Our core hours are 08:30am – 4:30pm.
 A limited service is available outside of these hours for urgent issues.